zominy/bash-cybersecurity-course/Module 2: Navigating Like a Pro - Filesystems & Permissions/README.md

 ## 🚀 Next Up

-Head to [Module 3](./Module%203%3A%20%22Variables%2C%20Loops%2C%20and%20Conditionals%3A%20Building%20Logic%20for%20Defense%22) to learn about scripting fundamentals and how to build and automated file scanner!
+Head to [🔁💡🛡️ Module 3: Variables, Loops, and Conditionals: Building Logic for Defense](./Module%203%3A%20Variables%2C%20Loops%2C%20and%20Conditionals%3A%20Building%20Logic%20for%20Defense) to learn about scripting fundamentals and how to build and automated file scanner!